 It will also ensure that you will be able to give clear information to emergency personnel should there be a serious medical emergency.
 The emergency number in British Columbia is 911.
 You do not need to call to report an earthquake - only call if you or someone near you has experienced a medical emergency, You will be asked for your name and address, the location of the injured person and the type of injury they have sustained.
 Once you are sure that help is on its way, ensure that there is no danger to yourself or the victim.
 In a calm manner, assure the victim that help is coming.
 Begin first aid if you are qualified.

 When preparing for an emergency, it is recommended to have at least one well-stocked kit that contains everything for a medical emergency and a natural disaster in one place that everyone in the family can find.
 A first aid kit alone will do little good if there is a disruption to services and you are without food and water.
 A good rule of thumb when preparing for an emergency such as an earthquake, it to have enough food, water and medication for 72 hours for each person and pet in your household.
+The kit shown here has enough food, water and first aid supplies for 4 people for 72 hours.
+Other kits for a single person are available.

 It is suggested that you keep one first aid kit in each of your vehicles and one in your primary residence as well as one at any vacation homes, trailers or with your in camping gear.
 Each kit should contain items that are specific to their storage location.
 Click here for a complete list of emergency supplies to be included in a kit.
 When staying at local hotels, familiarize yourself with emergency kits that may be stored in the lobby or behind glass in the hallways and take note of the emergency exits.